DavidAnson/markdownlint/doc/Rules.md

 ### Features
 ```

-Rationale: Some markdown parsers generate anchors for headings based on the
+Rationale: Some Markdown parsers generate anchors for headings based on the
 heading name; headings with the same content can cause problems with that.

 <a name="md025"></a>